Convex-Dev/design/cad/003_encoding/README.md

 Implementations MUST reject an Encoding as Invalid if the Tag byte is not recognised as one defined in this document.

+### VLC Integers

+Integers are normally encoded using a Variable Length Coding (VLC) format.
+This ensure that small integers have a 1-byte Encoding, and most 64-bit values encoded will have an encoded length shorter than 8 bytes, based on the expected distributions of 64-bit integers encountered in the system.

+Encoding rules are:
+- The high bit of each byte is `1` if there are following bytes, `0` for the last bytes.
+- The remaining bits from each byte are considered as a standard big-endian two's complement binary encoding.
+- The highest two's complement bit (i.e. the 2nd highest bit of the first byte) is considered as a sign bit.
+- The Encoding is defined to be the shortest possible such encoding for any given integer.

+It should be noted that this system can technically support arbitrary sized integers, but in most contexts in Convex it is used for 64-bit Long values.

 ### `0x00` Nil

 The single byte `0x00` is the Encoding for  `nil` Value.